diantyapitaloka/Grid-Search/README.md

 - Using a grid search ensures that your tuning process is documented and can be easily replicated by other researchers or developers.
 This adds a layer of scientific rigor to your workflow, making it clear exactly how the final model configuration was reached.
 - Grid search allows us to test several parameters at once on a model.
 For example, we can test several numbers of clusters for a K-Means model and see how the K-Means model performs against different K values.
 To better understand grid search, we will try grid search using SKLearn.
 - The algorithm evaluates each parameter set using a specific metric, such as accuracy or F1-score, to determine which combination yields the best results.
 By comparing these scores, you can objectively identify the most effective settings for your specific dataset.
+- Most grid search implementations utilize K-fold cross-validation to ensure that the performance metrics are reliable and not due to chance.
+This process involves splitting the data multiple times to validate that the chosen parameters perform consistently across different subsets.

 ![image](https://github.com/diantyapitaloka/Grid-Search/assets/147487436/3a00c493-bfaf-4e30-a690-9952bd513f63)